rakibulshamim/Basic-Database/README.md

 ## How to run this file:
 1. Clone sql file to Any Folder
-2.Open sql file with any SQL IDE.
+2. Open sql file with any SQL IDE